Conformal Credal Self-Supervised Learning: Conclusion

 \section{Conclusion}

 In the context of semi-supervised learning, previous pseudo-labeling approaches lack validity guarantees for the quality of the pseudo-supervision.
 Such methods often suffer from misleading supervision, leaving much potential unused.
-In our work, we address these shortcomings by a conformal credal labeling approach leveraging the framework of conformal prediction, which entails validity guarantees for the constructed pseudo-labels in the form of credal sets.
-Our empirical study confirms the adequacy of this approach in terms of generalization performance, as well as the calibration and efficiency of pseudo-labels compared to previous methods.
+In our work, we address these shortcomings by a conformal credal labeling approach leveraging the framework of conformal prediction, which entails validity guarantees for the constructed credal pseudo-labels.
+Our empirical study confirms the adequacy of this approach when combined with consistency regularization in terms of generalization performance, as well as the calibration and efficiency of pseudo-labels compared to previous methods.
+At the same time, the combination of a rigorously studied uncertainty quantification framework with pseudo-labeling paves the way for more thorough theoretical analyses in the field of self-training in semi-supervised learning.

 In future work, we plan to investigate approaches to achieve \textit{conditional} (per-instance) validity, i.e., conformal credal labels specifically tailored to (conditioned on) the query instance $\vec{x}_{N+1}$, which would lead to even stronger guarantees for the quality of pseudo-labels.
-Approximations of this type of validity for conformal prediction have already been provided \citep{DBLP:conf/copa/Bellotti21,DBLP:journals/ml/Vovk13}.
+Approximations of this type of validity for conformal prediction have already been provided \citep{DBLP:journals/ml/Vovk13,DBLP:conf/copa/Bellotti21}.
 Moreover, a more rigorous analysis of the efficiency of alternative non-conformity scores needs to be performed, including their robustness to label noise as typically present in real-world data.

-\begin{ack} This work was partially supported by the German Research Foundation (DFG) within the Collaborative Research Center ``On-The-Fly Computing'' (CRC 901 project no.~160364472).
-Moreover, the authors gratefully acknowledge the funding of this project by computing time provided by the Paderborn Center for Parallel Computing (PC$^2$). \end{ack}
+\acks{This work was partially supported by the German Research Foundation (DFG) within the Collaborative Research Center ``On-The-Fly Computing'' (CRC 901 project no.~160364472).
+Moreover, the authors gratefully acknowledge the funding of this project by computing time provided by the Paderborn Center for Parallel Computing (PC$^2$).}